tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: troubleshoot error on read scroll with no crown (indent error? try w/out creature)
 				- FINDING: I think the issue was lack of a setter to over-write the 'temp_burt' placeholder
 				- DONE: clean up comments
-		- INPROC: RoomCond & InRoomCond
+		- DONE: RoomCond & InRoomCond
 			- DONE: cond usage eval - do we really need both?
 				- FINDING: no - InRoomCond is better written but was only used for test_frog
 				- FINDING: RoomCond and InRoomCond duplicate functionality